yezero/sandstorm/docs/vagrant-spk/design.md

 This will do the following:

-* Start Sandstorm within the Vagrant box, and
+* Start Thurly within the Vagrant box, and
 * Make your app available to it.

 So now if you visit http://local.sandstorm.io:6080/ , you should see the ability to start an instance of your app.